Somewhere, something incredible is waiting to be known.

 physicist, inventor, writer, and philosopher

 A ghost light is simply a lamp left burning on the stage after everyone has gone home at night.
 Practically, it lights the way for anyone crossing the stage in the dark, keeping them safe from trip hazards.
 Traditionally, the light is left burning to appease the ghosts of the theatre.
-While we have no evidence of Court Theatre being haunted, the spirits of more than 200 plays certainly linger in this space.
+While Court may not have its own ghost, the spirits of more than 200 plays certainly linger in this space.

 Welcome (back) to the Abelson Auditorium at Court Theatre.
 We invite you to join us in a favorite ritual—sitting alone in an empty, dark theatre, long after the audience and the artists have gone home.
 Absorb the quiet, absorb the energy of all the sounds and emotions that have moved through this space in the past 40 years.
 There is a tremendous hush of emotional memory contained in these walls.